drevvby/drevvby/README.md

 # 💫 About Me:
-🔭 Student at the Ohio State University<br>🌱 Currently a Sophomore learning C fundamentals
+🔭 Student at the Ohio State University<br>🌱 Currently a Junior learning web development

 ## 🌐 Socials: